 Add Eggs

-- If you put a little pastry between your fingers and pull them apart slowly, the top should make a V shape and the bottom should fall over on itself slightly, like medium peaks in meringue.
+- Pinch test - If you put a little pastry between your fingers and pull them apart slowly, the top should make a V shape, and the bottom should fall over on itself slightly.

 - Put the choux pastry in a piping bag with a piping tip fitted; the kind of tip will depend on the final shape of your pastries.